-It is estimated that 10% to 20% users are allergic to propylene glycol and develop skin breakout when using the regular minoxidil such as Kirkland and Rogaine.
+It is estimated that 10% to 20% of users are allergic to propylene glycol and develop skin breakout when using regular minoxidil such as Kirkland and Rogaine.

-Even if you are not allergic to propylene glycol, you will for sure find it very inconvenient to use the product because it is very greasy and takes very long time ( 4 hours at minimum) to dry.
+Even if you are not allergic to propylene glycol, you will for sure find it very inconvenient to use the product because it is very greasy and takes a very long time (4 hours at a minimum) to dry.